cloudsolver/aws-soa/atoms/EC2 Placement Groups.md

 ### Placement Group Types
 Cluster, Partition and Spread [[EC2]] [placement groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) are offered.
+These are Region and can not be applied across regions.

-Placement groups influences placement of group of interdependent instances.
+Placement groups influence the placement of groups of interdependent EC2 instances spanning [[AZ]]s within a [[Region]].
 ### Cluster
 - Low-latency for tightly-coupled node-to-node communications highest networking performance. e.g. HPC.
 Max performance, least reliable.
 - A cluster placement group can span peered virtual private networks ([[VPC]]s) in the same Region.